-Look-alike products and brands, as well as counterfeit products are damaging brand equity and may heavy impact sales.

-We carefully evaluate the brands in the development phase in order to make sure that the brand would be trademarked and would therefore enjoy the protection granted under the respective regulatory regimes and protect business and intellectual property.
-We maximize the business' competitive position monitoring the competitive environment, in order to promptly identify possible unfriendly actions and counterfeit cases.

-Any major litigation could have a materially adverse effect on the Group's business, resulting in financial losses or the leakage of information.
+Risk Description and impact How we manage and mitigate Risk Description and impact Brand Protection and IP Look-alike products and brands, as well as counterfeit products are damaging brand equity and may heavy impact sales.
+We carefully evaluate the brands in the development phase in order to make sure that the brand would be trademarked and would therefore enjoy the protection granted Product quality issues Product quality deviatio to costumers' disappoin brand image deterioratio Deliver under the respective regulatory regimes and protect business and intellectual property.
+We maximize Deliver Achieve the business' competitive position monitoring the competitive Achieve Generate environment, in order to promptly identify possible unfriendly actions and counterfeit cases.
+Generate Major litigations and fraud Any major litigation could have a materially adverse effect on the Group's business, resulting in financial losses or the leakage of information.
 We implement a litigation avoidance strategy, i.e. ABG constantly adapts and improves its practices to avoid potential conflicts.
-This is achieved by continuously reviewing transaction documents, developing and upgrading contracts drafts to be used in business activities, as well as providing recommendations for business, operation aand compliance measures in order to meet legislative requirements and avoid claims.
-We developed and follow the respective policies and procedures in order to minimize the risk of fraud and the leakage of information.
+This is achieved by continuously reviewing Geopolitical and macroeconomic instability, sanction regime compliance Risk of broad geopolitica the resurgence of macro crisis.
+Non-compliance with AN money laundering) and a Deliver transaction documents, developing and upgrading contracts drafts to be used in business activities, as well could result major penal state authorities.
+Achieve as providing recommendations for business, operation aand compliance measures in order to meet legislative Deliver Generate requirements and avoid claims.
+We developed and follow the respective policies and procedures in order to Achieve minimize the risk of fraud and the leakage of information.
 We train managers and other employees to make sure that they are promptly informed of requirements and are prepared to conduct or avoid specific actions, which could trigger the risk of claims.
 We respond to risky situations promptly, reviewing and preparing to mitigate them during the course of regular management meetings.
-We seek professional assistance in cases where it is required in order to protect the Group's interests.
+We seek professional assistance in cases Strengthen where it is required in order to protect the Group's interests.